iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part II.md

 $$

 Where $F^*$ here is the minimum.
-This established the convergence to the staionary point by $F^*$ bounded below.
+This established the convergence to the stationary point by $F^*$ bounded below.
 Next we assume that $F$ is convex.
 From the algorithm we have $\xi_k \in \partial \mathcal M(\tilde x_k, y_k)$ such that $\Vert \xi_k\Vert \le \frac{\kappa}{k + 1}\Vert \tilde x_k - y_k\Vert$.
 Then for any $x\in \R^n$, $\kappa$ strong convexity of $\mathcal M(\cdot, y_k)$ yields inequality: